Ornella-Gigante/Payroll_HTML_Generator/README.md

-# 💰 Payrolls: Transforming XML to HTML with XSLT
+# 💰 Payroll_HTML_Generator: Transforming XML to HTML with XSLT

-Welcome to **Payrolls**!
 This project demonstrates the transformation of an XML file containing payroll information into an HTML file using XSLT.
 Here's what you need to know:

 ## 🚀 Project Overview